-Kokichi was born as the eldest son of Toba's udon noodle shop Awako.
+Kokichi was the eldest son of the owners of Toba's udon noodle shop Awako.
 Gaining experience in different types of business over the years, he focused on pearls, which were a specialty of the Shima area.
 At first, he farmed pearls naturally but eventually succeeded in cultivating the pearls themselves.
 It was his goal to beautify women all over the world with the pearls he created.

 While expanding his business with a store in Ginza, Kokichi still made great efforts to showcase his hometown in Ise-Shima.
 Whenever possible, Kokichi invited honored guests to his house in Shima and to Pearl Island to introduce the charm of his pearls along with the natural beauty of Ise-Shima.
 After the war, Ise-Shima National Park was established with Kokichi's help.

 Kokichi Mikimoto will forever be remembered as the man who built the Japanese pearl industry and as a unique individual well-known for his many anecdotes.